KZN-coder/ProxyMarketCB/README.md

 # ProxyMarketCB

-ProxyMarketCB is a python program for Telegram to use API of proxy.market to check your proxies capacity and list of current proxies
+ProxyMarketCB is a python program for Telegram bot using API of proxy.market to check your proxies capacity and list of current proxies

 ## Installation